msrivastav13/mo-dx-plugin/README.md

 ### **Commands**

-#### **sfdx retrieve:dxsource**
+## `sfdx retrieve:dxsource`

-Retrieves Sourecode From Managed/Unmamaged package or Changesets.This command works for only Non-scratch orgs .
+Retrieves soure code from Managed/Unmamaged package or Changesets.This command works for only Non-scratch orgs .If you are trying to convert a traditional project in Managed/Unmanaged package , this command can help convert the sourcecode to DX format.

 ```
 USAGE
   $ sfdx retrieve:dxsource

 OPTIONS
-  -n, --packagename=packagename                   (required) the name of the package you want to retrieve
+  -n, --packagename=packagename                   (required) the name of the package you want to retrieve.The package parameter value must be enclosed in double quotes.Example if you have a package named HR App the command would be sfdx retrieve:dxsource -n "HR App"

   -p, --pathname=pathname                         [default: force-app] where to convert the result to...defaults to
                                                   force-app